castorini/pyserini/docs/experiments-unicoil.md

 Note that in this case, the results should be deterministic.

+A final detail: with MaxP and the need to generate runs to different depths, we can set `--hits` and `--max-passage-hits` differently.
+Due to tie-breaking effects, we get slightly different results with different settings: see [Anserini experiments](https://github.com/castorini/anserini/blob/master/docs/regressions-msmarco-doc-segmented-unicoil.md) for additional details.
+Because of slightly different parameter settings, the results here do not exactly match the results in the [two-click reproduction matrix for MS MARCO V1 doc](https://castorini.github.io/pyserini/2cr/msmarco-v1-doc.html).

 ## Reproduction Log[*](reproducibility.md)

 + Results reproduced by [@ArthurChen189](https://github.com/ArthurChen189) on 2021-07-13 (commit [`228d5c9`](https://github.com/castorini/pyserini/commit/228d5c9c4ae0810702feccf8829b71682dd4955c))